Please leave food and water available at all times. Kittens are use to eating throughout the day and night.

 We feed both canned food and dry kibble.

 Please note that a cat tree that is totally carpeted will not provide the proper stimulation the kitten needs to satisfy the need to scratch (not to mention you are teaching it to scratch carpet) so it must have a sisal rope post/tree.
-Kitten nails have been routinely cut once a week or so and will need to have this routine continue to ensure nail health.
+Kitten nails have been routinely cut once a week or so from birth and will need to have this routine continue to ensure nail health.
+Instructions are happily given if needed.

-The kitten has been trained to use an open litter box and is fully trained.
+Kittens are trained to use an open litter box and are fully trained.
 Kittens are very smart and can be trained to use a covered litter box if desired.

 Russian blue cats/kittens are very clean and do not like to have a dirty litter box.
 It is advisable that you scoop the box twice a day.